cludden/sails-must/README.md

 # sails-must

 ### Purpose
-to provide a `provider` object on the `sails` global object that contains all of your predefined policy factories.
-What is a policy factory?
-A policy factory is a configurable function that returns a valid sails policy.
+a more flexible, more DRY, policy pattern for `sails.js` apps

 ### Install
-`npm install --save sails-hook-policy-provider`
+`npm install --save sails-must`

 ### Getting Started
 Ok, before we get too far ahead, let's see why policyFactories are so great!
 Let's pretend we want to have certain routes available to different food lovers.
 Maybe a section for bacon lovers, pizza lovers, etc. We could make a separate policy for each of these, which might look something like the following: